tfeb/tfeb-lisp-hax/README.md

 - `operator` is the operator corresponding to the accumulator: this denotes a function which can take either two or no arguments: it is called with no arguments to initialise the variable underlying the accumulator if there is no `initially` value (this is the only case it is called with no arguments), or with the current value of the accumulator and the thing to be accumulated when the local function is called to accumulate something.
 - `initially`, if given, is the initial value.
 If it is not given the accumulator is initialised by calling the operator function with no arguments.

-The more general form is `(accumulator operator &key initially type returner)`.
+The more general form is `(accumulator operator &key initially type returner default by)`.

 - `accumulator`, `operator` and `initially` are the same as before.
 - `type` is a type specification which is used to declare the type of the underlying variable.
 - `returner` denotes a function of one argument which, if given, is called with the final value of the accumulator: its return value is used instead of the value of the accumulator.
 - `default`, if given, causes the accumulator function to have a single optional argument for which this expression provides the default value.
+- `by`, if given, means that the accumulator takes no arguments and steps the value by `by`.  `by` and `default` can't both be given.
 - There may be additional keyword arguments in future.

 An example: let's say you want to walk some cons tree counting symbols: